jupyterhub/the-littlest-jupyterhub/docs/topic/security.rst

 System user accounts
 ====================

-Each JupyterHub user gets their own unix user account created when they first start their server.
+Each JupyterHub user gets their own Unix user account created when they first start their server.
 This protects users from each other, gives them a home directory at a well known location, and allows sharing based on file system permissions.